I want my buttons back, Google

 I can imagine how the Pixel 4 emerged out of this thinking.
 In theory, a phone designed to enhance our well-being needs to literally see us and sense us.
 It needs to scan the environment and know its context.

 Perhaps, one day, Google will realize this vision.
 But the Pixel 4 marks an awkward first step into that future, like a poor baton pass in the middle of a relay race.
 The perfect phone is not one that vies for more of my attention.
 It’s one that knows when to be quiet, that offers me control, and that doesn’t just adopt features to keep pace with the competition.
 It’s one thing to adopt new features to keep pace with evolving standards across the industry, but the Pixel 4 loses a lot of what made Google’s smartphones unique in the process.
-Google may never return my headphone jack, but I’d settle for a back button.
+Google may never return my headphone jack, but I’d settle for an unlock button.

-Note: Update: A previous version of this article implied you could not reactivate the back and Assistant buttons in Android 10, but you actually can in the settings.
-I’ve updated the story accordingly.